Reducing estate tax liability is getting more complicated

 Often the actual tool used to place the shares of the asset was known as a Family Limited Partners (FLP).
 This process was taught to CPAs, estate planning attorneys and in law schools.

 Here is an example of how it was done.
-Assume a family held asset (business, real estate, farm etc.) had a value of $100,000,000.
+Assume a family held asset (business, real estate, farm, etc.) had a value of $100,000,000.
 If the owner of the asset died, tax liability would be about $40,000,000 (estimate).
 A FLP allowed for the asset to be placed in the partnership still owned by the original owner (let’s pretend it is mom and dad).
-As sole owners, they name themselves the general partner of the FLP, the general partner is the boss regardless of what percentage is owned.
-The FLP then devalues the asset to (40-50%) and gifts shares of the partnership to their children using their lifetime and annual gifting. ($5.45 million lifetime each and $14,000 annually per gift per owner).
+As sole owners, they name themselves the general partner of the FLP, and the general partner is the boss regardless of what percentage is owned.
+The FLP then devalues the asset to (40-50%) and gifts shares of the partnership to their children using their lifetime and annual gifting. ($11.15 million lifetime each and $15,000 annually per gift per owner).
 Over time, 99% of the non-general partnership assets have been legally and without tax liability have been transferred to the children.

-Mom and dad are still 100% in control since they are the general partner, now they die.
+Mom and dad are still 100% in control since they are the general partner; now they die.
 Their valuation has dropped from $100,000,000 to 50% of 1%.
 Their estate tax liability is nil.
 After their death, the children can end the partnership or continue it, up to them.
 They simply vote on a new general partner.

-Two days ago, the IRS announced it was closing this discounting process and the lowered gifting valuation as a loop hole.
-Remember, the IRS does not need congressional approval to make this change, it can be done as a regulatory action.
+Two days ago, the IRS announced it was closing this discounting process and the lowered gifting valuation as a loophole.
+Remember, the IRS does not need congressional approval to make this change, and it can be done as a regulatory action.
 To counteract the process, a lawsuit would be initiated by an individual via an estate planning partner and the whole issue goes to tax court.
 The simple fact the IRS is closing the loophole as regulatory action should signal the demise of this long time and accepted practice.

 Here is their announcement: The U.S. Treasury Department has issued a new regulatory proposal that would “close a tax loophole that certain taxpayers have long used to understate the fair market value of their assets for estate and gift tax purposes,” according to Mark Mazur, the Treasury’s assistant secretary for tax policy.